TeachMeInc/SWAG-SDK/platforms/docs/index.md

     - question: What is required to submit my game?
       answer: Include our SDK in your game, and you'll be good to go.
 We give you a testing ground to make sure your game is fully compatible with our site's features, along with some QA support to make sure everything is ready for game time.
     - question: What development platforms does the Shockwave SDK support?
-      answer: We currently have plug-ins for HTML5, Unity, and Construct 3, as well as a RESTful API interface, with more coming soon.
+      answer: We currently have plug-ins for HTML5, as well as a RESTful API interface.

 questions:
   title: Got Questions?